 National Response Protocol

-The National Response Protocol is a new framework for Catholic entities across Australia to respond consistently to people raising concerns or allegations of child abuse.
+The National Response Protocol is a framework for Catholic entities across Australia to respond consistently to people raising concerns or allegations of child abuse.
 The National Response Protocol outlines principles and procedures to offer a consistent response to children and adults who have been subjected to abuse by Church personnel.

 The National Response Protocol was adopted by the Australian Catholic Bishops Conference (ACBC) and came into effect for all dioceses and ACBC member entities from 1 February 2021.

-ACSL will provide support and resources to assist Church authorities implement the National Response Protocol.
+ACSL will provide support and resources to assist Church Authorities implement the National Response Protocol.

 For information and advice about the National Response Protocol, please contact us at email@example.com